sebmate/MagicQuartz-TechDemo/README.md

 * An [OpenSCAD](https://openscad.org) model that can be used for generating a 3D-printable enclosure.
 * A [KiCad](https://www.kicad.org) design for the mainboard, comprising schematic and PCB.

 The speedbox implements a simple AC power inverter based on a class-D audio amplifier and a toroidal transformer to step-up the voltage.
 The speed of the record player is controlled by changing the generated AC frequency.
 This enables electronic switching between the standard record speeds (16, 33, 45, and 78 RPM) and real-time speed correction using an optical sensor.
 Note that this approach only works for turntables with AC motor.

-The hardware design supports the most important features of MagicQuartz version 1.00, including the "Advanced Power Management" (APM).
+The device supports the most important features of MagicQuartz version 1.0 "Phoenix", including the "Advanced Power Management" (APM).
+However, it lacks standby for the LCD backlight and fans and it does not implement hardware-side pop supression.

 ## Licensing